-The Assynt Garden Bird Survey, which has been running since 1997, has provided a wealth of information about the bird species we get in Assynt.
+The Assynt Garden Bird Survey, which started in 1997, has provided a wealth of data about the bird species we get in Assynt.
 We would very much like to continue this work and it would be great if you could help.

-We have produced a checklist of the commonest birds you are likely to see in your Assynt garden and all you need to do is record which species you see in your garden each month.
+We have produced a checklist of the commonest birds you are likely to see in your Assynt garden.
+All you need to do is record which species you see in your garden each month.
 You just simply tick if a bird was present in your garden that month.
 If you have time you could provide more information in the comments section, such as the maximum numbers you saw or the first date the bird occurred.

 Assynt Garden Bird Survey Instructions and Recording Sheet (780KB doc)

 Your contribution to this ongoing survey would be very much appreciated, thank you.